USS Concord (PG-3): Career

 USS Concord (PG-3) was commissioned on 14 February 1891 under the command of Commander O. A. Batcheller.
 Concord operated on the coast of New England, and sailed from New York City on 17 November 1891 on a cruise to the West Indies and South America with her squadron, then arrived at New Orleans, Louisiana, on 27 April 1892 and cruised up the Mississippi River as far as Cairo, Illinois, visiting various ports en route.

-Returning to New York on 13 June 1892, Concord made another cruise to the West Indies late that year, and arrived back at Norfolk, Virginia, on 5 December.
+Returning to New York on 13 June 1892, Concord made another cruise to Venezuela and the West Indies late that year, and arrived back at Norfolk, Virginia, on 5 December.
 She participated in International Naval Review held at Norfolk and New York in March and April 1893, and in June sailed from Norfolk for the Far East, calling at the Azores, Gibraltar, Malta, Port Said, Bangkok, and Saigon before arriving at Hong Kong on 30 October.
 She cruised on the Asiatic Station until 29 May 1894 when she arrived at Unalaska.
 She cruised on sealing patrol in the North Pacific to carry out the provisions of the treaty between the United States and United Kingdom, which empowered Concord to seize any vessel violating the laws protecting valuable fur seals.
 She gathered hydrographic information to correct Bering Sea charts and conduct scientific observations of the fur seals.

 Concord returned to the Asiatic Station in September 1894 and continued to serve in the Far East until returning to San Francisco on 3 May 1896.
 She was placed out of commission for repairs between 27 May 1896 and 22 May 1897.
 After a cruise to Alaskan waters 1 July – 29 November, she sailed from Mare Island 8 January 1898 for the Asiatic Station under the command of Commander (later Rear Admiral) Asa Walker.
 With the declaration of war between Spain and the United States in April, Concord joined Admiral George Dewey's squadron at Mirs Bay near Hong Kong on the 24th and sailed for the Philippines.
 On 1 May, Concord participated in the Battle of Manila Bay that resulted in American control of the Philippines.